 This doesn't apply to shares that are FIFs.
 Print the total profit in Box 24.
-Staple the details of your income and expenses from these sales to the top of page 3 of your return.
+Attach the details of your income and expenses from these sales to your return.

 Sale or disposal of assets

 If you sold or disposed of a depreciated asset for more than its adjusted tax value, call us or read our guides Depreciation (IR260), General depreciation rates (IR265) or Historic depreciation rates (IR267).